 The shocking winner of the 1989 125cc World Championship, Parker came to Budds Creek on his way home to Louisiana and rode a borrowed KTM 125 to eleventh in the final results.
 Parker would return in 1992 as the reigning FIM 250cc World Champion at RedBud, but would have bad luck from the start and not finish.

 Trampas Parker was the first two-time World Champion from America; the late Donny Schmit was the second and last.
 Schmit went abroad in 1990 after a year as a privateer in 1989, his dislike of SX was at that point weighing on his mind.
 He would win his world titles in 1990 and ’92, but he had such amazing speed that he could pop up at the occasional AMA Motocross race and do some damage, like in 1990, when he finished second to Mike LaRocco at Millville, or even 1995, when he was already retired from full-time MX, but he still went out and went 5-4 on a borrowed Honda!
 He would pass within the year due to a rare blood disorder, but his legacy as an all-time badass lives on.

 Mike Brown (Unadilla and Kenworthy's 1997)

 The Tennessee journeyman went to Europe in a not-so-great 1997 season and came back for two races, finishing tenth and thirteenth respectively.
 Brownie had better days to come, both in Europe and America.
-Nearly twenty years later he remains one of the most versatile dirt bike riders of all time.
+Three decades later he remains one of the most versatile dirt bike riders of all time.
 He even won an X Games gold medal!